prominenceai/deepstream-services-library/docs/overview.md

 **RTSP Sinks** create RTSP servers - H.264 or H.265 - that are configured when the Pipeline is called to Play.
 The server is started and attached to the Main Loop context once `[dsl_main_loop_run`](#dsl-main-loop-functions) is called.
 Once started, the server can accept connections based on the Sink's unique name and settings provided on creation.

-With Sinks, clients can add one or more [Pad Probe Handlers](#pad-probe-handlers) to process the batched stream buffers and metatdata for each frame and detected-object -- on the input (sink pad) only.
+With Sinks, clients can add one or more [Pad Probe Handlers](#pad-probe-handlers) to process the batched stream buffers and metadata for each frame and detected-object -- on the input (sink pad) only.

 See the [Sink API](/docs/api-sink.md) reference section for more information.